tokyoski/ipcam/README.md

 # ipcam
-A routersploit exploit for ip cameras running on vulnerable TVT firmware.
+A modification of https://github.com/sevagas' routersploit exploit for ip cameras running on vulnerable TVT firmware.